-- Q: Why do I have problems connecting the device to my PC? - A: Ensure that Nokia PC Suite is installed and running on your PC.
-See the User Guide for Nokia PC Suite on the DVD-ROM.
-For further information on how to use Nokia PC Suite, see the help function on Nokia PC Suite or visit the support pages at www.nokia-asia.com.
+Q: Why do I have problems in connecting the device to my PC?

-- Q: Why can't I see a wireless LAN (WLAN) access point even though I know I'm within its range? - A: The WLAN access point may use a hidden service set identifier (SSID).
-You can only access networks that use a hidden SSID if you know the correct SSID and have created a WLAN Internet access point for the network on your Nokia device. - Q: How do I switch wireless LAN (WLAN) off on my Nokia device? - A: You cannot switch off WLAN on your Nokia device.
-To reduce battery consumption, you can specify that your Nokia device does not scan for available networks.
+A: Make sure that Nokia PC Suite is installed and running on your PC.
+See the user guide for Nokia PC Suite on the CD-ROM.
+For further information on how to use Nokia PC Suite, see the help function on Nokia PC Suite or visit the support pages at www.nokia.com.

-To turn off the background scan:
+- Q: Why can't I see a wireless LAN (WLAN) access point even though I know I'm within its range? - A: It may be that the WLAN access point uses a hidden service set identifier (SSID).
+You can only access networks that use a hidden SSID if you know the correct SSID and have created a WLAN Internet access point for the network on your Nokia device. - Q: How do I switch wireless LAN (WLAN) off on my Nokia device? - A: The WLAN on your Nokia device will switch off when you are not trying to connect, or are not connected to another access point, or scanning for available networks.
+To further reduce battery consumption, you can specify that your Nokia device does not scan, or scans less often, for available networks in the background.
+WLAN will switch off in between background scans.

-- 1 Press & , and select Tools > Settings > Connection > Wireless LAN.
+To change the background scan settings:

-- 2 Select Scan for networks > Never.
+- 1 Press § , and select Tools > Settings > Connection> Wireless LAN. - 2 Change the value of Show availability to Never to stop background scans, or increase the background scan time interval in Scan for networks.

-- 3 To save your changes, select Done.
+3 To save your changes, press Back.

-When Scan for networks is set to Never, your Nokia device still listens to available networks, and you can use available WLAN networks as usual.
+When Scan for networks is set to Never, the WLAN availability icon will not be shown in the standby mode.
+However, you can still manually scan for available WLAN networks, and connect to WLAN networks as usual.